OAuth Integrations

 Authoring content

-When authoring content that requires access to protected resources, publishers should use the Posit SDK or call the Connect Server API’s /v1/oauth/integrations/credentials endpoint directly to obtain the viewer’s OAuth credentials.
+When authoring content that requires access to protected resources, publishers should use the Posit SDK for Python, connectapi for R, or call the Connect Server API’s /v1/oauth/integrations/credentials endpoint directly to obtain an OAuth access token.

-In order for the content to obtain the viewer’s access token, the following criteria must be met:
+In order for content to obtain a viewer’s OAuth access token, the following criteria must be met:

 • The content must be deployed to Connect.